Last Updated: September 20, 2024

 Television

-Julie Newmar's debut television appearance was as a character named Suzie in an episode of "The Phil Silvers Show" in 1957.
+Newmar's debut television appearance was as a character named Suzie in an episode of "The Phil Silvers Show" in 1957.
 In 1962, she appeared in two episodes of the American adventure crime drama series "Route 66."
 The following year, she played Miss Devlin in an episode of the horror anthology series "The Twilight Zone" titled "Of Late I Think of Cliffordville."

-From 1964 to 1965, Newmar starred as Rhoda Miller in the American science-fiction sitcom "My Living Doll" alongside Bob Cummings.
+From 1964 to 1965, Julie starred as Rhoda Miller in the American science-fiction sitcom "My Living Doll" alongside Bob Cummings.
 For her work in this role, she was nominated for a Golden Globe Award for Best TV Star – Female.

 From 1966 to 1967, Newmar appeared in 13 episodes of the series "Batman" as Catwoman/Minerva Matthews.
 Other television shows she appeared in during the 1960s include "The Beverly Hillbillies," "Star Trek: The Original Series" and "Get Smart."